devanshu-cosmo/ml-projects/VNTrading_Quant_Assignment/readme.md

 ## Results

-The strategy generated [X] trades with a total return of 2.6 % and maximum drawdown of 47%.
+- The strategy generated a total return of 2.6 % and maximum drawdown of 47% for baseline SMA = 10.
-The equity curve shows the strategy's performance over the test period.
+- The equity curve shows the strategy's performance over the test period.
+- Changing the SMA window drastically affects the performance metrics

 ### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics